 I have taken time to document these and present them to you to make your decision.
 Stefans Log viewer is stable but lacks the features that I want.
 Overoots tool had a good thing going but I would say they followed the 80/20 rule.
-Until last week, I had my old favourite – ULS Viewer by Dan Winter (Microsoft).
+Until last week (August 20th 2014), I had my old favourite – ULS Viewer by Dan Winter (Microsoft).
 It had a few issues but it worked across SharePoint 2010 and SharePoint 2013.
 A much loved favourite for many SharePoint professionals.
-However, there is another player, thanks to Bill Baer for the effort in getting this tool updated..
+However, thanks to Bill Baer for the effort in getting this tool updated and improved.